Duration & Fees

 Fantastic experience.
 Thanks for all you did.
 Having an 8 month old leopard rubbing his head against your face while you are loading him into a land rover, an orphaned baboon snuggling up to you for warmth at night and walking young lions along the edge of the Zambezi river are just a few of many highlights of my 3 months in Africa.
 Earning and obtaining the trust of these magnificent animals is a very special experience which for certain will live with me for the rest of my life.
 Africa is magnificent, as is the work and dedication of the people who run these projects.
 I would get on a plane back there tomorrow if I could.

-Paul, UK, aged 48 (Zambia Lion Conservation Volunteer, Naankuse Wildlife Sanctuary)
+Paul, UK, aged 48 (Zambia Lion Conservation and Community, Naankuse Wildlife Sanctuary)

 Spending time at the Namibian Wildlife Sanctuary was the experience of a lifetime.
 Within minutes of arriving, a meerkat was sitting on my head and later that same day I spent time in the baboon cage playing with the five youngest baboons.